danielfarag/projects/README.md

 ### <img src="./images/ansible.png" width="20"> **Ansible Projects**
+- [x] **[Bastion SSH Setup with Terraform & Ansible](https://github.com/DanielFarag/aws-bastion-ssh-setup)**: This project provisions an AWS environment using Terraform and configures SSH access using Ansible.
+Automates SSH key generation and distribution to allow transparent access to private hosts via the bastion
 - [x]  **[Jenkins Ansible Playbook](https://github.com/danielfarag/ansible-jenkins-ec2)**: This Ansible project automates the installation of Jenkins and Java on Debian or RedHat-based systems.
 It includes role-based tasks and supports installing Jenkins plugins defined in variables.
+- [x]  **[iti.jump Ansible Plugin](https://github.com/danielfarag/jump-ansible-plugin)**: This Ansible plugin simplifies the process of connecting to private EC2 instances through a bastion host.
+It automates SSH config generation and public key distribution, allowing seamless SSH access from a bastion to private instances..

 ### <img src="./images/programming.webp" width="20"> **Programming Projects**